 Server-Side Field Level Encryption Enforcement¶

-The MongoDB 4.2 server supports using schema validation to enforce encryption of specific fields in a collection.
+Starting in MongoDB 4.2, the server supports using schema validation to enforce encryption of specific fields in a collection.
 Clients performing automatic client-side field level encryption have specific behavior depending on the database connection configuration:

 - If the connection

 schemaMapobject contains a key for the specified collection, the client uses that object to perform automatic field level encryption and ignores the remote schema.
 At minimum, the local rules must encrypt those fields that the remote schema marks as requiring encryption.

 If the connection